Skip to content

 Direct model

 GEICO's direct-to-consumer auto insurance model structurally bypasses agent commissions.
-The cost advantage (typically 10-15% lower expense ratio than agent-distributed competitors) has compounded for 40+ years.
+Per GEICO's direct-to-consumer model disclosed in the 10-K and public industry-expense-ratio comparisons available via insurance trade publications, GEICO has historically run at a lower expense ratio than agent-distributed peers based on industry expense-ratio comparisons published in insurance trade press over multiple decades.
 Progressive is the main direct-model peer; the rest of the industry is agent-intermediated.

 BNSF Rail Duopoly